 There was once I was busking in Punggol, and a young girl approached me asking if I knew the song ‘甜蜜蜜’.
 Usually, I would reject impromptu requests because of the nature of the looper, but she was holding a $1 coin ready to slot it into my box while giving me the puppy-eye look, so I looped a beat and sang it.
 She instantly flashed a megawatt smile, and I overheard her telling her mother that she wanted to sing when she grew up.
 My heart melted!

 Another time, I was busking near the residential area and I think someone complained so two police officers came down to investigate.
 I thought my busking license was going to be revoked, but to my surprise, the police officer gave me a pat on the back and said, “Bro, you were awesome man!
 Keep doing what you do.”
-Those words of encourage really meant a lot to me and it inspired me to keep going.
+Those words of encouragement really meant a lot to me and it inspired me to keep going.

 What’s the most important life lesson you’ve learned from being a street musician?